-Other Payment Options: Payments may be made with cash, check, credit card, auto debit or through WebTrac.
-Personal checks will be accepted in the amount due only.
+Other Payment Options: Payments may be made with cash, check, money order, credit card, auto debit or through WebTrac.

 Late Pick-Up Fee: CDC and SAC programs have a late pick-up fee of \$1.00 per minute up to 15 minutes, per Family, per site, regardless of the number of children in care at that site.
 For example, a Family who has two children in the CDC and one child in SAC will pay a \$15 late pickup fee at each site if pick up is 15 minutes after closing.
-When the Family is later than 15 minutes, the Family is charged \$5.00 per child, per site, for the remainder of the hour.
+When the Family is later than 15 minutes, the Family is charged \$8.00 per child, per site, for the remainder of the hour.

 CYS emergency procedures will be followed when a child(ren) is left at the program one hour after closing the program.
-Late pick-up fees are not charged for approved mission related circumstances, or when specific arrangements to extend child care are made prior to pick- up.
-Be sure to contact Parent Central Services office regarding documents required for the approval of mission related circumstance.
+Late pick-up fees are not charged for approved mission related circumstances, or when specific arrangements to extend childcare are made prior to pick-up.
+Be sure to contact facility regarding documents required for the approval of mission related circumstance.

-Late/Delinquent Payments: Payment for regularly scheduled Full Day, Part Day/Part Time and Before/After School Care is due by the 5th business day of the payment cycle.
-A late payment fee is charged after the 5th business day, and is \$10.00 per child, per payment cycle (semi-monthly) or \$20.00 (monthly).
+Late/Delinquent Payments: Payment in full for regularly scheduled Full Day, Part Day/Part Time and Before/After School Care is due by the 5th business day of the payment cycle.
+A late payment fee is charged after the 5th business day, and is \$10.00 per child, per payment cycle (semi-monthly).

-When late or non-payments have been identified, the procedures as outlined in the SOP, Subject: "Non-Payment of Child Care Fees, Collection of Delinquent Accounts and Denial of Services" will be followed, which include the following:
+When late or non-payments have been identified, the procedures as outlined in the SOP, Subject: "Non-Payment of Childcare Fees, Collection of Delinquent Accounts and Denial of Services" will be followed, which include the following:

 - Verbal warning by front desk staff during swipe in/swipe out on the 4th and 5th days of each semi-monthly billing cycle.
-CYMS swipe stations should be toggled to 'Display Message if HH Balance Exists' so front desk personnel can give parents a courtesy reminder of approaching payment deadlines.Personal follow-up by program manager on 6th day of the first delinquent billing cycle.
+CYMS swipe stations should be toggled to 'Display Message if HH Balance Exists' so front desk personnel can give parents a courtesy reminder of approaching payment deadlines.
+Personal follow-up by program manager on 6th day of the first delinquent billing cycle.
 Families with an outstanding balance will be contacted via telephone, in writing, via email or in person regarding the outstanding balance.
 This will include informing Families of their option to request a Financial Hardship Waiver from IMCOM G9, and reminding them of penalties if payment arrangements are not made by established deadlines. - Written Notice of Non-Payment/Potential Termination by program manager on 6th day of the second delinquent billing cycle.
 If possible, program manager will also do a final verbal follow-up in conjunction with this letter to ensure the Family fully understands the pending consequences, and to encourage them to seek assistance if warranted.